 - Platter your cooked turkey and cover it loosely with foil.

-- Pour drippings into a fat separator and discard fat.
+- Pour drippings into a fat separator.
+Discard fat.

-- Place bird roasting pan on two burners of the stovetop and use medium heat.
-(Make sure your roasting pan is stove top safe.
+- Place bird roasting pan on two burners of the stovetop over medium heat.
+(Make sure your roasting pan is stovetop safe.
 Do NOT do this with a glass roasting pan.)

-- Add wine and reserved drippings, scraping up the brown bits on bottom of pan.
+- Add wine and reserved drippings, scraping up the brown bits on the bottom of the pan.